Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 FTC notice

 One of the easiest ways to keep your dog blissfully busy is exercise.
 Shadow-Pup loves games of fetch, and also adores games of wrestle-and-tag with Karma-Kat.
 Oh, and cats get bored, too.
-Here are my cat enrichment tips (with even more in an on-demand webinar).
+Here are my cat enrichment tips.
 And when Bravo-Dawg was alive, his Big-Ball (water-filled tug toy) brought him joy even after the loss of his leg.
 Big dogs and working breeds challenge us to find ways to keep them happy.
 My colleague Angela at Big White Dog Photography offers some great tips for her own doggy soulmate that may resonate with you, too.

 While physical exercise is important for dogs, they also need to keep their brains busy too!
 Besides, this hot weather means outdoor fun gets limited to early morning hours before we hit triple digits here in Texas.
 I’ll put together a dog enrichment webinar and booklet in the coming months.
 Meanwhile, here are my 6 quick tips to enrich your dog’s environment to help them stay mentally and physically active – and out of trouble.